CIDRAM/CIDRAM/_docs/readme.ar.md

 "lockip"
 - Specifies whether hashes should be locked to specific IPs.
 False = Cookies and hashes CAN be used across multiple IPs (default).
 True = Cookies and hashes CAN'T be used across multiple IPs (cookies/hashes are locked to IPs).
+- Note: "lockip" value is ignored when "lockuser" is false, due to that the mechanism for remembering "users" differs depending on this value.

+"lockuser"
+- Specifies whether successful completion of a reCAPTCHA instance should be locked to specific users.
+False = Successful completion of a reCAPTCHA instance will grant access to all requests originating from the same IP as that used by the user completing the reCAPTCHA instance; Cookies and hashes aren't used; Instead, an IP whitelist will be used.
+True = Successful completion of a reCAPTCHA instance will only grant access to the user completing the reCAPTCHA instance; Cookies and hashes are used to remember the user; An IP whitelist is not used (default).

 "sitekey"
 - This value should correspond to the "site key" for your reCAPTCHA, which can be found within the reCAPTCHA dashboard.